-Water Access
+Water Access Sites

-32. MARANACOOK LAKE.
+- 28. MARANACOOK LAKE.
 The Maine Department of Conservation maintains an access site with a ramp to launch boats, plus parking for vehicles and trailers and a grassy area for picnicking.
 The Town of Readfield owns the wetland south of the launch.
-Directions: From Readfield Corner, go 0.6 mile south on Winthrop Road (Route 41) to the boat launch on the left.
+Directions: From Readfield Corner, go 0.6 mile south on Winthrop Road (Route 41) to the boat launch on the left. - 29.
+TORSEY POND.

-33. TORSEY POND.
 At the south end of Torsey Pond the Maine Department of Conservation has a hand-carry site providing access for canoes, kayaks, and small boats.
 This shallow lake is popular for warm water fishing as well as wildlife watching in the marsh near the Torsey Pond Nature Preserve.
 Across the road is the site of an historic dam and mill works.
 No ramp or float.
 Minimal parking.
 Directions: From Readfield Corner, go 0.2 mile west on Main Street (Route 17).
 Turn right and go 0.8 mile on Old Kents Hill Road to the boat launch on the right.

 NOTE: There is public access to Echo Lake on Route 41 in West Mount Vernon.
-There are no public launch sites on Brainard, Carleton, Lovejoy, or Mill ponds.
+There are no public launch sites on Brainard, Carleton, Lovejoy, or Mill Ponds.
 There is walking access to Shedd Pond.
-Depth charts of Maranacook and Echo Lakes are available for purchase.